fedi-e2ee/public-key-directory-specification/Specification.md

 #### TOTP Enrollment

-Clients **MUST** generate at least 192 bits of randomness (preferably 256), then encode this with base32 (RFC 4648).
+Clients **MUST** generate at least 192 bits of randomness (preferably 256).
 This will serve as the TOTP secret key.
+This secret value will be encoded with base32 ([RFC 4648, section 6](https://www.rfc-editor.org/rfc/rfc4648.html#section-6)) when served to the end users (e.g., via a QR code).

 This secret must be shared with the Public Key Directory instance, [encrypted with HPKE like Protocol Messages](#encryption-of-protocol-messages).